Sorin Cârțu

-Sorin Cârțu (born 12 November 1955) is a former football striker and football coach.
+Sorin Cârțu (born 12 November 1955) is a former football striker and football coach, currently honorary president at Liga I club Universitatea Craiova.

 Cârțu won two Romanian Championships and four Romanian Cups with Universitatea Craiova.
 As a coach, he succeeded to win in the 1990–91 season with Universitatea Craiova both trophies in Romania, Divizia A and the Romanian Cup.

 During CFR's Champions League tie against Swiss Super League champions FC Basel at St. Jakob-Park, Cârțu destroyed a section of the dugout with his foot after his side conceded a 75th-minute goal.
 After the match, CFR Cluj sacked Cârțu, citing his behaviour in the game as the reason behind his dismissal.